 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The purpose of the National Fall Prevention Stand-Down is to raise awareness of preventing fall hazards in construction.
-Fatalities caused by falls from elevation continue to be a leading cause of death for construction workers, accounting for 269 of the 775 construction fatalities recorded in 2012.
+The purpose of the National Safety Stand-Down is to raise awareness of preventing fall hazards in construction.
+Fatalities caused by falls from elevation continue to be a leading cause of death for construction workers, accounting for 337 of the 874 construction fatalities recorded in 2014 (BLS preliminary data).
 Those deaths were preventable.
-Fall prevention safety standards were among the top 10 most frequently cited OSHA standards, during fiscal year 2012.
+Fall prevention safety standards were among the top 10 most frequently cited OSHA standards, during fiscal year 2014.

-A Safety Stand-Down is a voluntary event for employers to talk directly to employees about "Fall Hazards" and to reinforce the importance of "Fall Prevention."
+This is a voluntary event and an opportunity for employers to talk directly to employees about fall hazards and fall prevention.

 Participants may include trade associations, employers, federal, state and local governmental agencies, professional societies, institutes, and consumer/labor-management interest organizations, sub-and independent contractors.